Vervious/gpt/README.md

 ![loss plot](img/11-mlponly-mlponattn-value.png)

 Generally, we need a way for mlp to express a `no-op`.
 Also, one question is why taking the attention out actually makes it train faster.

+# Bringing the forward pass together

+One question is, how come we don't just sum together the entire context window?
+Well, the thing is that some tokens attend to other tokens selectively, and not others.
+So it could be that `[A B]` does something, but `[C B]` does not, and we should really only sum tokens together when we know it (potentially) does something.
+(Or, does attention compute instead whether `A` and `B` are positioned together / near each other?)
+(In that case, this whole key query interpretation is kind of ridiculous, and can maybe be replaced by inverses of the position embedding.)